Atypon-OpenSource/manuscripts-data/README.md

 ## Development

+1. Clone this repository and run `git submodule update --init --recursive`.
 1. Run `yarn build` to generate and populate the `dist` directory.
 1. Run `yarn dev` to serve the files from the `dist` directory.